 As I sit here typing, I am dragging through the third day of a virus, some type of stomach-intestinal thing causing very low energy.
 I have been mostly sleeping with a little reading but today I felt well enough to get up and move around a bit.
 I figure my illness is a result of something I touched versus something airborne but I will never know.
 I try to be conscious of my actions, taking precautions to keep my hands away from my face and hand sanitizing after public encounters.
-I have been vaxxed, boosted and wear a mask.
-Seems like John and I are some of a handful of people left in the city who still do such.
+I have been vaxed, boosted and wear a mask.
+Seems like John and I are part of a handful of people left in the city who still do such.
 This morning was my first real meal of mention, warm, comforting Cream of Wheat.

 But this post is about a Tuesday hike, last Tuesday, December 14 when our little group got together for one last hike before we scattered to celebrate the holidays.
 This was Steve’s hike to choose, and he chose an old standby, Middle Prong Trail in the GSMNP.
 The trail is an old railbed, wide with a gradual climb, perfect for walking two or three abreast to share stories of Christmas coming and travels planned for the New Year.
 The trail follows the Middle Prong of the Little River Creek with an amazing number of cascades and small falls.
 If you know just the right turn off around mile 4, you can find Indian Flat Falls at the end of a short manway.